Melanoma is a kind of

 asymmetrical shape.
 This means that one half of the mole doesn't match the

 other half.
-Melanoma moles or marks may be any size, but they are usually
+They may be any size but are usually

 Your doctor will check